Restream/reindexer-py/README.md

 def with_rank() -> Query
 ```

-Outputs fulltext rank.
-Allowed only with fulltext query
+Outputs fulltext/float_vector rank.
+Allowed only with fulltext and KNN query

 #### Returns:
     (:obj:`Query`): Query object for further customizations